RPeterJ/PWC-Telemetry-Processor-V2/README.md

 ________________________________________
 1. Quick Start: Generating Your First File
 Follow these steps to get your first telemetry file in minutes.
-1. Launch the Application: Run the telemetry_app.py script.
+1. Launch the Application: Run the PWC-Telmetry-Processor.py script.
 The main window will appear.
-2. Select Your GPS File: Click the "Browse..." button and locate the .gpx, .fit, or .mp4 file from your jet ski ride.
+2. Select Your GPS File: Click the "Browse..." button and locate the .gpx file from your jet ski ride.
 3. Choose a Jet Ski Profile: From the "Jet Ski Profile" dropdown, select the profile that best matches the PWC used for the ride (e.g., "Yamaha VX Cruiser HO").
 4. Set Ride Conditions: Adjust the values for Rider Weight, Fuel Load, etc., to match the conditions of that specific trip.
 These act as modifiers for the calculation.
 5. Generate Data: Click the green "Generate Telemetry Data" button.